Background information for the media

 "Gaylord Nelson and Earth Day: The Making of the Modern Environmental Movement" is a cooperative venture of the University of Wisconsin's Nelson Institute for Environmental Studies, the Wisconsin Historical Society, the Center for Culture, History and the Environment (CHE), and the Nelson Family.
 Our consulting scholar was Adam Rome, Department of History at the Pennsylvania State University.
 Brian Hamilton, graduate student in the Department of History at the University of Wisconsin-Madison, was the principal researcher and creator of the web text.
 Melanie McCalmont, University of Wisconsin-Madison alumni, was the website designer and content editor.

 Two senior scholars were instrumental in originating, planning, and consulting on the Gaylord Nelson and Earth Day website.
-They are: William Cronon, Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies, University of Wisconsin-Madison, and Gregg Mitman, interim Director of The Nelson Institute for Environmental Studies.
+They are: William Cronon, Frederick Jackson Turner and Vilas Research Professor of History, Geography, and Environmental Studies, University of Wisconsin-Madison, and Gregg Mitman, past interim Director of The Nelson Institute for Environmental Studies.

 The website expands access to the riches of the Wisconsin Historical Society's Gaylord Nelson Collection.
 Donated by the Nelson Family, the Collection contains thousands of personal and official papers for the years 1954-2006 of former Senator Gaylord Nelson of Wisconsin, founder of Earth Day and Counselor of The Wilderness Society.
 Accessibility on the web continues a Gaylord Nelson focus of making environmental knowledge freely available to all citizens so that local and national decisions could be informed, collaborative, and effective.